crazyjingling/ali-oss/README.md

   - [Description] {String} the channel description
   - [Status] {String} the channel status: 'enabled' or 'disabled'
   - [Target] {Object}
-    - [Type] {String} the data type for the channel, only 'hls' is supported now
+    - [Type] {String} the data type for the channel, only 'HLS' is supported now
     - [FragDuration] {Number} duration of a 'ts' segment
     - [FragCount] {Number} the number of 'ts' segments in a 'm3u8'
     - [PlaylistName] {String} the 'm3u8' name